tim-speed/flexdiffuse/README.md

 base img2img generation, showing how little the trailing latents have an effect on the guidance of theses images, which is not always the case.

-#### Rock Monkey ???
+### Rock Monkey ???
 Custom threshold experiment

-Using a newly added slider to adjust the threshold, and the modifier image from this deer experiment and applying it to the turtle prompt and adjusting settings
+Using a newly added slider to adjust the threshold, and the modifier image from the deer experiment and applying it to the turtle prompt and adjusting settings
 to:
 - Threshold Mult = 1.0
 - Threshold Floor = 0.1